trainings-juanmaguitar/schibsted-sui-tools-training-dec2018/stuff/demos/schibsted-frontend-mv-project/README.md

 Once this is done you can run from `frontend-mv--web-app` the script `npm run createfirebaseconf` to automatically generate the `firebase-config.json` at `frontend-mv--web-app/src`

-### Cloud Function (Backend)
+### Backend

 #### Firebase

 This project has a backend in the form of a cloud function that also relies on a firebase app.
 This cloud function needs a credentials JSON file with the name `serviceAccountKey.json` that can be generated from firebase (https://firebase.google.com/docs/admin/setup > Agrega Firebase a tu app)

-Once generated put that file in `frontend-mv--web-app/src/functions`
+Once generated put that file in `backend-mv--api-server/app/firebase/serviceAccountKey.json`

 #### Environment Variables

-The cloud function relies on a `.env` file with some environment variables:
+The backend relies on a `backend-mv--api-server/.env` file with some environment variables:

 - `THEMOVIEDB_API_KEY` → Api Key to access the API at `=api.themoviedb.org/3`
 - `THEMOVIEDB_API_BASE_URL`  →  for example `api.themoviedb.org/3`